samiconductor/vimrc/README.md

 runtime configs.
 Just be sure to use `setlocal` to avoid affecting other buffers.

-### cache/
+### var/

-This directory is created in [rc/before/cache.vim](rc/before/cache.vim).
-It contains any tmp files and installed Vundle plugins.
+This directory is created in [rc/before/var.vim](rc/before/var.vim).
+It contains the installed Vundle plugins and any files created at runtime.

 ## Vundle